 - Laminator – I have a basic laminator like this, and it works great for all types of paper and projects.
 When laminating, you want to leave at least an eighth of an inch of laminate around the edges so it won’t peel.

 - Paper Cutter – You will LOVE having this around for cutting school pictures and so much more, but it’s great at cutting 4-5 pieces of card stock and 3-4 stacks of laminated card stock.

 - Three Hole Punch – This hole punch is really sturdy and can handle a whole stack of paper.
 I like angling my flashcards so I get right in the center of each of the top corners.

-I highly recommend printing out my flashcards to use while watching the video.
+I highly recommend printing out my flashcards to use while watching my First Words Video.
 In the video, I repeat each word three times and allow pauses so that children can have a chance to say each word the second and third time.
 After each word, I have video clips showing my children acting out the meaning of each of the words.
 The video is 30 minutes long and and loops through all of the words three times with videos of my children singing a song inbetween sets.
-Download my Words Video here or watch it on my YouTube channel.

 How to Teach Your Baby or Toddler

 I recommend starting to use these resources when your child is between 6-10 months of age and to do so while they are learning their ABCs.
 You will see the most dramatic amount of growth if you can start before the age of 1, and by the age of 3 at the very latest.

 - Start with the video first.
 I have found that the best time to show the Words Video is while my children are eating.
 As you show your child the video initially, he or she might not show a tremendous amount of focus and attention, but as the video becomes familiar, you will notice it holding your child’s attention for longer periods of time.